calico-crusade/cardboardbox-anime-vue/README.md

 # cardboardbox-anime-vue
-The rewrite of the cardboardbox-anime UI with NuxtJS
+The rewrite of the cardboardbox-anime UI with Nuxt3

+You can check it out [here](https://manga.index-0.com).